RobBaldauf/photo-mosaic/README.md

 ## Run locally

-If you would like to run the service locally
+If don't want to use docker you can also install and run the service locally:

 ### Install